kinolag/fruitcart/README.md

 ### Why React?

 State management helps updating the quantities, subtotal, total, offer and discount in a convenient way.
-Props and callbacks can be passes between components etc.
+Props and callbacks can be passed between components helping to build a modular app.

 ### What next?